Winter Weather Favorites: Hearty Recipes to Warm You Up

-My grandmother always had her favorites that she would make during the winter.
-It seemed like soups were the only thing that my father knew how to cook.
-Chili has always been my favorite, and I have had my own recipe since I was a teenager.
-In this article I am going to cover my family’s favorite cold weather soups and stews so you too can enjoy them.
+My grandmother always had her favorite dishes that she would make during the winter.
+It seemed like soups were the only thing that my father knew how to cook, leading me to seek out recipes that captured the homely essence of winter comfort food.
+Chili has always been my favorite, and I have cherished my own recipe since I was a teenager.

 Winter Weather Favorites: